clubgamma/Weather-Web-App/CONTRIBUTING.md

         > git add -A
       - Commit the changes
         > git commit -m "Description of changes/your work"
-      - Push the changes to your forked repo
+      - Push the changes to your forked repo in that specific feature branch
-        > git push origin master
+        >  git push origin remote_branch_name

+     Note: Create a branch for that feature and push there.
+No direct push to master.

   - **Let's finish this**
 - Go to your forked repo on GitHub website and refresh the page, you'll see something like the below image